Affine functors and duality: Abstract

 \section{Abstract}

-Let $\mathbb G=\Spec\mathbb A$ be an affine functor of monoids.
-We prove that $\mathbb A^*$ is the enveloping functor of algebras of $\mathbb G$ and that the category of $\mathbb G$-modules is equivalent to the category of $\mathbb A^*$-modules.
-Moreover, we prove that the category of affine functors of monoids is anti-equivalent to the category of functors of affine bialgebras.
-Applications of these results include Cartier duality, neutral Tannakian duality for affine group schemes and the equivalence between formal groups and Lie algebras in characteristic zero.
+A functor of sets $\mathbb X$ over the category of $K$-commutative algebras is said to be an affine functor if its functor of functions, $\mathbb A_{\mathbb X}$, is reflexive and $\mathbb X=\Spec \mathbb A_{\mathbb X}$.
+We prove that affine functors are equal to a direct limit of affine schemes and that affine schemes, formal schemes, the completion of affine schemes along a closed subscheme, etc., are affine functors.

-Finally, we also show how these results can be used to recover and generalize some aspects of the theory of the Reynolds operator.
+Endowing an affine functor $\mathbb X$ with a functor of monoids structure is equivalent to endowing $\mathbb A_{\mathbb X}$ with a functor of bialgebras structure.
+If $\mathbb G$ is an affine functor of monoids, then $\mathbb A_{\mathbb G}^*$ is the enveloping functor of algebras of $\mathbb G$ and the category of $\mathbb G$-modules is equivalent to the category of $\mathbb A_{\mathbb G}^*$-modules.
+Applications of these results include Cartier duality, neutral Tannakian duality for affine group schemes, the equivalence between formal groups and Lie algebras in characteristic zero, etc.